react-grid-layout/react-grid-layout/README.md

 // This allows setting the initial width on the server side.
 // This is required unless using the HOC <WidthProvider> or similar
-width: React.PropTypes.number.isRequired,
+width: number,

 // If true, the container height swells and contracts to fit contents
-autoSize: React.PropTypes.bool,
+autoSize: ?boolean = true,

-// {name: pxVal}, e.g. {lg: 1200, md: 996, sm: 768, xs: 480}
-breakpoints: React.PropTypes.object,

 // Number of columns in this layout.
-cols: React.PropTypes.number,
+cols: ?number = 12,

 // A selector that will not be draggable.
-draggableCancel: React.PropTypes.string,
+draggableCancel: ?string = '',
 // A selector for the draggable handler
-draggableHandle: React.PropTypes.string,
+draggableHandle: ?string = '',

 // If true, the layout will compact vertically
-verticalCompact: React.PropTypes.bool,
+verticalCompact: ?boolean = true,

 // Layout is an array of object with the format:
-// {x: Number, y: Number, w: Number, h: Number}
+// {x: number, y: number, w: number, h: number}
 // The index into the layout must match the key used on each item component.
 // If you choose to use custom keys, you can specify that key in the layout
 // array objects like so:
-// {i: String, x: Number, y: Number, w: Number, h: Number}
+// {i: string, x: number, y: number, w: number, h: number}
-layout: React.PropTypes.array,
+layout: ?array = null, // If not provided, use _grid props on children

 // Margin between items [x, y] in px.
-margin: React.PropTypes.array,
+margin: ?[number, number] = [10, 10],

 // Rows have a static height, but you can change this based on breakpoints
 // if you like.
-rowHeight: React.PropTypes.number,
+rowHeight: ?number = 150,

 //
 // Flags
 //
-isDraggable: React.PropTypes.bool,
+isDraggable: ?boolean = true,
-isResizable: React.PropTypes.bool,
+isResizable: ?boolean = true,
 // Uses CSS3 translate() instead of position top/left.
 // This makes about 6x faster paint performance
-useCSSTransforms: React.PropTypes.bool,
+useCSSTransforms: ?boolean = true,

-// If false, you should supply width yourself.
-Good if you want to debounce
-// resize events or reuse a handler from somewhere else.
-listenToWindowResize: React.PropTypes.bool,

 //
 // Callbacks